Can You Pay an Employee Two Different Hourly Rates? Employer Considerations

 Use payroll software if you want to avoid manual calculations.
 Simply enter the hours the employee works for each rate, check your numbers, and run payroll.

 Patriot’s payroll makes it easy to manage an employee with multiple pay rates.
-You can add up to five pay rates for each hourly employee.
-And, you can say goodbye to calculating that pesky weighted overtime on your own—our software has you covered.
+You can add up to 25 pay rates (roles) for each hourly employee.
+And, you can say goodbye to calculating that pesky weighted overtime on your own.
+Our software has you covered.
 Try it for free today!

 This is not intended as legal advice; for more information, please click here.